tm-3/rnutils/README.md

 * IComponentState.ts
 * index.ts

 The files will contain basic boilerplate and the index.ts will take care of exporting each file.
+You can include subdirectories in the component name.
+The first letter of the component name will be capatilazed

 **Create Stateless Component**